Seattle Post-Intelligencer: History

 Anna Roosevelt Halsted, the daughter of Franklin and Eleanor Roosevelt, began working as the editor of the women's page at the P-I after her husband Clarence John Boettiger took over as publisher in 1936.
-Boettiger left Seattle to enter the U.S. Army in April 1943, while Anna stayed at the paper to help keep a liberal voice in the running of the paper.
+Boettiger left Seattle to enter the United States Army in April 1943, while Anna stayed at the paper to help keep a liberal voice in the running of the paper.
 After Boettiger's absence, the paper increasingly turned conservative with Hearst's new acting publisher.
 Anna left Seattle in December 1943 to live in the White House with her youngest child, Johnny.
 This effectively ended the Roosevelt-Boettiger ties with the P-I.

 On December 15, 2006, no copies were printed as a result of a power outage caused by the December 2006 Pacific Northwest storms.
 It was the first time in 70 years that publication had been suspended.

 On January 9, 2009, the Hearst Corporation announced that after losing money on it every year since 2000, Hearst was putting the P-I up for sale.
 The paper would be put on the market for 60 days, and if a buyer could not be found within that time, the paper would either be turned into an Internet-only publication with a drastically reduced staff, or closed outright.
 The news of the paper's impending sale was initially broken by local station KING-TV the night prior to the official announcement, and came as a surprise to the P-I's staff and the owners of rival newspaper The Seattle Times.
 Analysts did not expect a buyer to be found, in view of declining circulation in the U.S. newspaper industry and other newspapers on the market going unsold.
 Five days before the 60-day deadline, the P-I reported that the Hearst Corporation had given several P-I reporters provisional job offers for an online edition of the P-I.

 On March 16, 2009, the newspaper posted a headline on its front page, followed shortly after by a short news story, that explained that the following day's edition would be its final one in print.
 The newspaper's publisher, Roger Oglesby, was quoted saying that the P-I would continue as an online-only operation.
 Print subscribers had their subscriptions automatically transferred to The Seattle Times on March 18.